 Malaria is a mosquito-borne illness that typically causes symptoms of fever, headache, and anemia.
-Malaria is widespread in tropical and subtropical regions across Sub-Saharan Africa and Asia, and it is a major cause of morbidity and mortality in these regions.
+Malaria is widespread in tropical and subtropical regions across Sub-Saharan Africa and Asia and is a major cause of morbidity and mortality in these regions.

 The Plasmodium parasite always has two hosts in its life cycle, including a vector, usually a mosquito, and a vertebrate host.
-All the Plasmodium species causing malaria in humans are transmitted by the Anopheles mosquito.
+All the Plasmodium species that cause malaria in humans are transmitted by the Anopheles mosquito.